elemel/fungeoneer/chapters/01-wallflower.md

 T: 68
 ```

-You leave the example dungeon after 68 steps.
+You leave the example dungeon after 68 ticks.